Active Directory With LDAP Connector

 Connector: com.evolveum.polygon.connector.ldap.ad.AdLdapConnector

-Active Directory in the default configuration is not really LDAPv3-compliant server.
-It has many quirks, extensions, modification and twists the LDAP standard almost beyond recognition.
-The LDAP connector was modified to survive this brutal "intepretation" of the LDAP specifications.
-However, there are many things that needs to be taken into account when configuring AD resource:
+Active Directory in the default configuration is not really an LDAPv3-compliant server.
+It has many quirks, extensions, modifications, and it twists the LDAP standard almost beyond recognition.
+The LDAP connector was modified to survive this brutal "interpretation" of the LDAP specifications.
+However, there are many things that needs to be taken into account when configuring an AD resource:

-• The objects can easily have attributes that are not defined in any object classes that they have.
-E.g. a normal user (the user object class) may have attribute info.
-If such extra attributes are used in your AD instance then the best way is to configure them as operational attributes in the connector configuration and define them explicitly in Resource Schema Handling (see MID-3379).
+• Objects can easily have attributes that are not defined in any object classes that they have.
+E.g., a normal user (the user object class) may have an info attribute.
+If such extra attributes are used in your AD instance, then the best way is to configure them as operational attributes in the connector configuration and define them explicitly in the Resource Schema Handling (see MID-3379).

 <connectorConfiguration xmlns:icfc="http://midpoint.evolveum.com/xml/ns/public/connector/icf-1/connector-schema-3">